bnb-chain/BEPs/BEP3.md

 ## New Transaction Types on Binance Chain

-The below are the details for HTLT, CHTL and RHTL.
+The below are the details for HTLT, deposit HTLT, claim HTLT and refund HTLT.

 ### Hash Timer Locked Transfer